Missouri Border a Sports Betting Hot Spot As Kansas Launches Online Wagering

 Kansas City is filled with people eager to make online sports bets.
-Only the ones on the west side of town have been able to do so legally, as Kansas officially launched its regulated sports betting market on Sept.
+However, only those on the west side of town have been able to do so legally, as the regulated Kansas sports betting market officially launched on Sept.
 1.

-On the east side of town in Missouri, would-be bettors are left with the decision of whether to commute across the border, wager in black markets, or lament that Missouri has yet to legalize sports betting after years worth of failed attempts.
+On the east side of town in Missouri, would-be bettors are left with the decision of whether to commute across the border, wager in black markets, or lament that legal sports betting in Missouri has yet to become a reality after years of failed attempts.
 Either way, this latest border war is so far an easy win for Kansas.

 Other data provided by GeoComply: